 Omega 3 can support your child’s immune system.
 Studies show us that children supplemented with DHA were less likely to experience colds and flu or incidences were shorter, meaning the children recovered faster.

 Omega 3 is vital for the development and maintenance of the central nervous system and the growth of nerve cells.
 It is also extremely important for the maintenance of the myelin sheath, which coats the nerves and ensures electrical impulses between neurons.

 Omega 3 is important for foetal development of the eyes and this continues after birth.
 Breastmilk is rich in these essential fatty acids.
 If breastfeeding is not possible, adequate essential fatty acids via milk formula and later on from diet, and in some cases supplementation, is important.

-Wild Nutrition have introduced Bespoke Child Omega 3 in mini capsules with sustainable alaskan pollock that is certified by the Marine Stewardship Council (MSC).
+Wild Nutrition has introduced Bespoke Child Omega 3 in mini capsules with sustainable Alaskan pollock that is certified by the Marine Stewardship Council (MSC).

 For more on the benefits of omega 3 see 'What makes Omega 3 essential?'